Hoten Camp

-Medical Experimentation
+Medical experimentation

 The camp was associated with Unit 731, a biological weapons group of the Imperial Japanese Army.
-Poor conditions, lack of food and proper medical attention, in addition to medical experiments were conducted on the POW's at Mukden/Hoten, resulting in many deaths.
+Poor conditions, lack of food and proper medical attention, and medical experiments conducted on the prisoners resulted in many deaths.

-Notable Prisoners
+Notable prisoners

 Prisoners detained at the camp included Thomas J. H. Trapnell and Colonel Edwin H. Johnson, as well as former Governor of Hong Kong Mark Aitchison Young.

-Robert Peaty (1903–1989), a Major in the Royal Army Ordnance Corps, was the senior ranking allied officer.
+Robert Peaty, a Major in the Royal Army Ordnance Corps, was the senior ranking allied officer.
 During his captivity, he kept a secret diary.
 He was interviewed by the Imperial War Museum in 1981, and the audio recording tape reels are in the IWM's archives.
 Peaty recounts: “I was reminded of Dante’s Inferno - abandon hope all ye who enter here…” His diary recorded the regular injections of infectious diseases that were disguised as preventative vaccinations.
 His entry for January 30, 1943 notes “Everyone received a 5 cc Typhoid-paratyphoid A inoculation.”
 The February 23, 1943 entry read “Funeral service for 142 dead.
 186 have died in 5 days, all Americans.”

 Liberation

-In August 1945, the camp was liberated by Soviet troops (262nd Rifle Division, 113 Infantry Corps, 39th army) and a small OSS team.
+In August 1945, the camp was liberated by Soviet troops (262nd Rifle Division, 113th Infantry Corps, 39th army) and a small OSS team.